ml6team/aws-promote-code/README.md

 Your dev-environment is now ready for creating and running your training pipeline.
 For further details see the [Training-Pipeline README](./training_pipeline/README.md).

-# 4. CI/CD Pipeline with Git actions
+# 3. CI/CD Pipeline with Git actions
 Once code changes have been implemented in the development environment, our workflow involves deploying these changes into the staging and production environments.
 For seamless CI/CD processes, we rely on GitHub Actions.
 These automated workflows are triggered to build and deploy any modifications made to the main branch initially in the `staging` environment and subsequently in the `production` environment.
 This ensures a streamlined and efficient deployment pipeline, enabling rapid and reliable software releases.

 The complete CI/CD flow is visualized in the following diagram:
 ![CICD_diagram](/readme_images/CICD_diagram.png)

-After you have reviewed a PR and decided to merge you feature-branch into your main-branch artifacts get automatically build.
+After you have reviewed a PR and decided to merge you feature-branch into your main-branch, the artifacts get automatically build by the Git actions.
 Next, as shown in the diagram add the `staging-tag` to your commit/merge on the `main` branch to trigger the deployment:
 ```
 git tag staging
 git push origin staging